MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 1. In the navigation bar on the left, right-click the Copilot for Sales app, and then select **Uninstall**.

     > [!NOTE]
-    > If there's no option to uninstall the add-in, it's likely that the add-in was installed by your administrator.
-Contact your administrator to uninstall the add-in.
-To know if the add-in is admin-deployed or user-deployed, see [How do I know if the Copilot for Sales add-in for Outlook is admin-deployed or user-deployed?](sales-copilot-faq.md#how-do-i-know-if-the-copilot-for-sales-add-in-for-outlook-is-admin-deployed-or-user-deployed).
+    > If there's no option to uninstall the app, it's likely that the add-in was installed by your administrator.

 ## Uninstall as an admin